 That could have been it; done.
 It wasn’t, though, because I felt deep emotion rising up.
 And that emotion rose with a question: “How do I do that?
 How do I open my heart without being hurt?”

 The reply told me I “must put the ego in its place.”
 It told me that I must permit my heart to open, “that it will be kinder.”
-Then, the message concluded by saying, “This is a practice.
+And then, the message concluded by saying, “This is a practice.
 The more we practice, the kinder the heart will be.”

 And for clarity, that kindness needs directing at myself.
 While better than in the past, my self-compassion still needs work.